 Starting Point: Strategic Roadmap

 Your business vision (the next mountain you plan to climb) and business strategies (how you will get there) change constantly.
 In the words of philosopher Charles Darwin, “It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is most adaptable to change.”
-Organizations must constantly adjust their business strategies and priorities to best fulfill their purpose and achieve their desired objectives.
+Organizations must constantly adjust their business strategies and priorities to fulfill their purpose and achieve their desired objectives.
 Breaking business strategy into clearly defined objectives, actions, and steps from departments to individuals ensures ownership and accountability.
 Aligning people practices and HR plans with strategic roadmaps will incorporate plans into your cultures and the actions of your employees – ensuring implementation.

 Human Resources Planning / People Planning

 - People Utilization – Do you need to utilize employees’ talents, skills, and abilities differently to achieve desired business plans?
 Should roles and responsibilities change?
-What new innovations, products, or services are needed?
+What innovations, products, or services are needed?
 How can you use your people to differentiate yourself from the competition?
 What culture, perception, or attitude changes are needed?

 - People Development & Training – What employee training and development is needed to achieve desired plans?
-Will training and development take place internally or do you bring in outside resources?
+Will training and development take place internally, or do you bring in outside resources?
 When, how, and for whom will training take place?

 - Communications – How will you communicate business strategy and priorities to employees?
 How will you get employee buy-in and support?
-What ongoing communication will take place to celebrate success and reinforce desired results and behavior?
-What information will be shared?
-What meetings will occur to coordinate and ensure execution of business plans?

-- Compensation – Do you need to change any of your base pay, commissions, or bonus plans to better support your business strategy?
+- Compensation – Do you need to change any of your base pay, commissions, or bonus plans to support your business strategy better?
 What are the new bonus and incentive targets and rewards?
 What changes need to occur in pay practices to drive desired results and expectations?
 What are your base pay plans and budget?
 How will base pay increases be implemented to reward and reinforce strategy?

 - Rewards & Recognition – How will you reward and recognize desired behaviors and results to reinforce key strategy achievements?
 Do you have formal and informal recognition programs and budgets in place to empower leaders and employees with the ability to recognize and reinforce?
 What changes to the existing program need to occur?